Almighty-Tycoons/eB02_Tech-Tycoons-GreatestOfThree/storyboard/README.md

 ##### 2.5 Allow pitfalls:
 There are pitfalls in the simulator, mentioned below:
-1. User will get an error message if user presses ok without giving input.
+1. User will get an alert message, if user press ok without giving input.
-2. User will get an error message if user enter string(alphabets or symbols) input.
+2. User will get an alert message, if user enter string(alphabets or symbols) input.
 3. User should not enter same values in the input field.

 ##### 2.6 Conclusion: